Back To Top

 Toe box may be too narrow for some

 "They are comfortable, with good support over the front of the foot and a wide sole, which I find adds extra stability.
-But while they are cushioned - I've walked for hours in these without feeling it in my hips or knees the next day - they aren't as cushioned as some others on this list.
-The minimal cushioning and traction in the lugs on the sole mean they're the perfect pick for rockier trails or terrains where it might have been raining, as well as city walking."
+But while they are excellently cushioned - I've walked for hours in these without feeling it in my hips or knees the next day - they aren't as cushioned as some others on this list.
+The minimal cushioning and traction in the lugs on the sole mean they're the perfect pick for rockier trails or terrains where it might have been raining and you need more support, as well as city walking."

-Much like most of the best walking shoes, the Hoka Anacapa 2 Low GORE-TEX are also fully waterproof, so you can splash to your heart's content.
-But, Grace points out, they also feel breathable, making them a good choice for the warmer temperatures (hopefully) ahead.
+Much like most of the best walking shoes, the Hoka Anacapa 2 Low GORE-TEX are also fully waterproof.
+You can splash to your heart's content.
+But, Grace points out, they also feel breathable, making them a good choice for the warmer temperatures ahead next year.

 Best premium walking shoe for women